heptarch/heptarch.github.io/projects.md

 years, I bet we will see more MAMAA employees on the honour rolls.

-But I wouldn't bet on too many more, for the simple reason is that Turing awards are not a good investment.
-These companies truly shine not at research, but at making money; for better or worse, they know there is more ROI in strategic deployment, marketing, and product integration than a new algorithm.
-This capitalist realpolitik explains the massive cuts to Alphabet's "moonshot factory" `X`.
+But I wouldn't bet on too many more.
+The simple reason is that Turing awards are not a good investment, and these companies truly shine at making money.
+For better or worse, Big Tech knows there is more ROI in strategic deployment, marketing, and product integration than fundamental algorithms research.
+This capitalist realpolitik explains the massive cuts to Alphabet's "moonshot factory" `X`, or the one-track focus on generative AI in research groups throughout MAMAA and beyond.
+It

 With a state-backed monopoly, this realpolitik just didn't apply to Bell.